 - Keep exercise to a minimum for at least a week

-- Keep with wound covered with a bandage and check daily for signs of redness, swelling or discharge
+- Keep the wound covered with a bandage and check daily for signs of redness, swelling, or discharge

 - Garfield will need a recheck with his veterinarian in 2-days who will also arrange a time in 8-10 days for the sutures to be removed.

-A comprehensive medical report was also forwarded to Garfield's GP so they had all details on file for his pending appointment with them.
+A comprehensive medical report was forwarded to Garfield's GP from PVE so they had all details on file for his pending appointment.

 WA Emergency Vets - Donate Blood ...